Valentine's Day is right around the corner, and what better way to say "I love you" than with something decadent, delicious – and healthy.

 "Raspberries are high in vitamin C, manganese, and phytonutrients anthocyanins and quercetin.
 These nutrients may help slow cancer cell growth," explains Meyers.
 They are also one of the few fruits that do not cause a spike in blood sugar, which is important for anyone with diabetes or high blood sugar.

-Chocolate-pomegranate kisses say it all.
 The ruby-red pomegranate fruit packs a powerful punch and is high in the antioxidant ellagic acid, which studies have shown is related to both cancer prevention and slowing the growth of cancer cells.

-The chocolate combined in the kisses already has a reputation as an aphrodisiac, and recent studies now show it may help fight cancer.
 The darker the chocolate, the higher the beneficial properties.
 Some reports say chocolate can also elevate mood, stimulate endorphins, and prevent signs of aging.

 "The key to remember is overall balance in your diet," stresses Meyers.
 "A small piece of dark chocolate is a perfectly fine treat in the context of a diet rich in vegetables and fruits."